 The following types of logos (emblem, shield, badge, and medal) are not necessarily logos, although some function as such.

-The term emblem comes from the Greek language and means "what is placed inside or enclosed", since they were generally inside rectangles or circles.
+The term emblem comes from the Greek language and means "what is put inside or enclosed", since they were generally inside rectangles or circles.

-At present they are widely used as a logo or seal to represent institutions of great prestige and trajectory, such as very exclusive universities and clubs, which seek to show their ethical and philosophical values through a solid image that represents them.
+At present, they are widely used as a logo or seal to represent institutions of great prestige and trajectory.
+We can find them in very exclusive universities and clubs, which claim to show their ethical and philosophical values through a solid image that represents them.

 They are also used to graphically represent ethical and moral values, such as Justice, Freedom, Independence, equality, etc.